 According to a 2015 Johns Hopkins University study — yes and no.

 Researchers started with a dozen people — six cannabis smokers and six non-smokers.
 In the first experiment, all 12 subjects spent an hour together in a small unventilated room, during which time each smoker went through 10 “high-potency” joints (with 11.3% THC content).
 Afterward, the non-smokers reported feeling “pleasant,” more tired, and less alert.
 And sure enough, their blood and urine tests came up positive for THC.

 The second experiment repeated the scenario, but this time in a room with ventilation.
 The non-smokers in this experiment later said they felt “hungry” — the study did also finish up around lunchtime — but none of them tested positive for THC.

 Researchers concluded that being exposed to marijuana smoke under “extreme conditions” can indeed give non-smokers a contact buzz.
-Outside of that very limited scope, though, any secondhand effects you might feel around cannabis smoke are likely to be the result of the power of suggestion, what scientists call a “placebo effect.”
-You can’t get high from catching a whiff of someone’s joint while walking down the street, but you will feel some effects if you are sitting in an unventilated room, also known as hotboxing.
+Outside of that very limited scope, though, any secondhand effects you might feel around cannabis smoke are likely to be the result of the power of suggestion.
+You can't get high from catching a whiff of someone's joint while walking down the street, but you will feel some effects if you are sitting in an unventilated enclosure filled with smoke, also known as hotboxing.

 In other words, if you spend a lot of time in a small room with the windows sealed shut while your friends are smoking, your blood and urine might test positive for THC and you might feel its effects.
-But it is more likely that your “contact high” is all in your head, so to speak.
+But outside of that, it is more likely that your “contact high” is all in your head, so to speak.

 Is THC active after cannabis smoke is exhaled?